 How Do We Best Neutralize Threats?

-Without a bigger marketing budget, we can’t run competing radio and newspaper ad campaigns (although would be a good idea to run occasional newspaper ad).
+Without a bigger marketing budget, we can’t run competing radio and newspaper ad campaigns.
 Might be able to off-set the competition's newspaper and radio campaigns through developing our online presence as above and running marketing campaigns on social media.

-Results: As you see above, this SWOT analysis has created the seeds of an action marketing plan, providing clear direction for how this small business can counter their competitions' marketing efforts and increase their own customer base.
+As you may have seen above, this SWOT analysis has created the seeds of an action marketing plan, providing clear direction for how this small business can counter their competitions' marketing efforts and increase their own customer base.

 SWOT Analysis Matrix